Forms of bullying at work

 For example:

-Speaking over you during a meeting.
+Deliberately speaking over you during meetings.

 Yelling or using physically intimidating gestures towards you.

-Taking credit for work you have done
+Habitually taking credit for work you have done.

 Cheating you out of earnings or 'stealing' clients by deceitful means.